-2.30 We will continue to work with the Commission for Energy Regulation (CER) to deliver harmonisation of gas arrangements which deliver real benefits for consumers.
+2.30 We will continue to work with CER to deliver harmonisation of gas arrangements which deliver real benefits for consumers.
 Much work has been done on the Common Arrangements for Gas (CAG) project to design a harmonised tariff and operations regime.
 In the year ahead we will proceed with putting in place key practical elements of CAG: the business rules of CAG, Transmission System Operator contractual arrangements and harmonised tariff structures.